 A favorite part of the genre is those volumes that review various sailboat designs or feature the work of a particular designer.
 They are usually illustrated with photos and plans.
 Prime examples are Good Boats, More Good Boats and Still More Good Boats by Roger C. Taylor.
 The genre reminds me of motorheads who can tell you the make, model and year of any car on the road and give you an informed opinion on it’s performance.
 In my head is a catalog of boat designs built up over more than 40 years of absorbing everything I could about sailing vessels.
 The characteristics and qualities of various rigs and sail plans crowd my memory banks.
 Wooden boats take precedence but I don’t discriminate against other materials.
 The best boat I have owned so far was fiberglass.

 The best of vintage nautical books have either great engravings or maps bound in.
-This goes hand in glove with One of my other collecting passions Maps bring distant locations to our table tops in a way that is both informative and soul enriching.
+This goes hand in glove with one of my other collecting passions.
+Maps bring distant locations to our table tops in a way that is both informative and soul enriching.
 The art of navigation begets the art of topography.
 I cannot see a detailed chart, old or new, without concluding that it springs from an artistic sensibility as well as applied science.
 The universe provides both the canvas, the paint and the brush.

 When circumstance ties the sailor to the land he may drown in the details of work and civil society. the right book may be a lifesaver that sustains him in this dry element.
-This is especially true when chilly mornings descend icily when landlocked in the colder seasons.
-Then it is time to seek comfort in book-lined anchorages where time is suspended like a boat in a gale hanging in an eternity-like second on the crest of a wave.
+This is especially true when chilly mornings descend icily while landlocked in the colder seasons.
+Then it is time to seek comfort in book-lined anchorages where time is suspended like a boat in a gale hanging in an eternity-like few seconds on the crest of a wave.
 Somewhere beyond the multitude of whitecaps is a blue sky and a kinder wind.

 By the fire one hears the rattle of rain on window panes.
 The mind strains to be far away.
 It is often the best course to spend time with friends we have collected to line our shelves.
 They are companions in our housebound exile.
 Gathering them has been an adventure in itself which has it’s own set of fond memories.
 Literature is a comfort to a sailor, even on land, as snow falls softly amid the ranks of sleeping hulls in a wintry boatyard.